Fish Sauce Information

 Taste, Flavor & Usage Levels

 The umami taste of fish sauce is quite remarkable.
 It improves the acceptability of all savory foods.
 At low levels it enhances component flavors, reduces sourness and bitterness, and increases salty and sweet tastes.
 At moderate levels it makes food taste more complex and better balanced with improved mouth feel.
 At higher usage levels the fermented flavors become apparent.
 As a general rule, if you notice these flavors the usage level is too high.
 Acidic components like lemon juice, lime juice and vinegar mask fermented flavors.
 Typically, fish sauce comprises 5-10% of a wet sauce or marinara.

 Traditional salt-curing methods are used to make fish sauce.
 Wild, white anchovies (Stolephorus variety) are caught in nets in the Gulf of Thailand.
 The fish are salted on the boat and placed in large teak and mahogany drums to cure at ambient temperatures for a year.
-The use of wild fish and sea salt without additives make this an organic product.
+We use wild fish and sea salt without additives for a higher-quality product.
 After the cure is complete the protein enriched liquid is drained from the vat, filtered and is ready for consumption.

 Fish Sauce “Degree”